OrangeFrog210/COMP561/README.md

 # COMP561
-This is a repository for COMP561 (Computational Biology Methods) taken in Fall 2020.
+A repository for COMP561 (Computational Biology Methods) taken in Fall 2020.